 This definition removes any doubt about the ability to auto-respond to consumer initiated messages.
 But, what about sms recruiting chatbots?

-Based on the above ruling, GoHire protects clients by requiring “Double Opt-ins” on every first text messaging campaign.
+GoHire provides Optin, Opt-out compliance across all inbound and outbound texting numbers, in alignment with our text messaging carrier partners.
+We protect clients by requiring “Double Opt-ins” on every first text messaging campaign.
+When candidates use Text to Apply, GoHire responds with a double-optin messaging.
 This way, no matter where the candidate originated, each candidate is provided the opportunity to Opt-in, or not.

-For more information about Text Messaging and TCPA Compliant Text Recruiting Solutions, please contact a GoHire representative.
+For more information about Text Recruiting Solutions, please contact a GoHire representative.